 Mosaic Tile from the Wilhelm Gustloff's Swimming Pool

 When the Wilhelm Gustloff set sail on January 30th, 1945, among those who were "lucky" enough to gain passage on board were 373 Marine Helferin or Women's Naval Auxiliary.
 Their accommodations were the Gustloff's drained swimming pool located in the forward section of E Deck.
 For a passenger liner that was built for simplicity and comfort, her swimming pool was lavishly tiled with a large mosaic of Neptune riding on a shell being pulled by horses from the sea.
 Just a few years prior, passengers gathered here to relax and play games during her many voyages.
 Since WWII began, her pool had been drained and now it was considered a safe place to be as the liner was fleeing the Russians.
 Then the S-13 took up her position on the Wilhelm Gustloff's port side and fired three torpedoes at the liner.
 The first torpedo hit at the bow, but the second found its mark at the swimming pool.
 The casual conversation and banter between the women soon erupted into screams of chaos and agony.
 The explosion rocked the swimming pool and surrounding locker rooms shattering the tiles and turning them into flying knives.
 Metal, concrete, and timbers flew into the pool as the glass ceiling shattered and pierced the women below.
 Water rushed in drowning them within seconds as they never had a chance to escape.
-Only two are known to have escaped the pool and the ship that night.
+Only two or three are known to have escaped the pool and the ship that night.
 I have become friends with several well-known divers over the years, and one of them recently contacted me about a piece he had sitting in the darkness of his basement for many years and thought it deserved a new home.
 During one of his dives on the wreck, he was floating over the area between the bow and severed hull.
 This debris field was created when the explosives used to collapse the wreck went off, ripping through the bridge, Smoking Lounge, crew's quarters, and the swimming pool.
 The contents of these rooms spilled out onto the Baltic Sea floor.
 He recalled how he could look into the wreck "as if it were a 3 story building that had just collapsed."
 He then saw what looked like a brick sticking out of the mud.
 He grabbed it, realizing it was a heavier piece.
 Still unable to see what it was, he pushed off some of the mud to reveal some tile.
 Once the tile was revealed, he decided to raise it to the surface.
 After attaching lifting balloons, the large piece of the Wilhelm Gustloff began its ascent to the surface.
 Soon, it saw light for the first time since 1945.
 After his crew helped him lift it onto the boat, he poured nothing but seawater on the piece.
 With his diving buddies standing around him, it was revealed that this is the only known piece of the Neptune mosaic from the Wilhelm Gustloff's swimming pool ever recovered!
 Weighing in at 35lbs, it measures 18"x14"x5" at the highest spot.
 He was looking for a better home since it sat in his basement since he recovered it.
 I am more than thrilled that he elected to see the piece come into the museum collection where it now stands as the centerpiece of the collection.

 I have spent several hours trying to locate where exactly this piece came from on the mosaic.
 With the assistance of my followers online, the section was discovered and outlined in red in a photo on the right.
 The color images shown are of a 1:5 scale model from the movie Die Gustloff with the Marine Helferin inserted through CGI, but the mosaic is not accurate.
 An additional image is one I colorized and overlayed the CGI mosaic on the top.
 Blohm + Voss was not able to give me more information regarding details of the pool's construction.